-102 The White House: National Security Strategy of the United States of America, December 2017, p.
-25 a world antithetical to U.S. values and interests."
+of U.S. national security."
+103 The National Security Strategy document states: "The United States will respond to the growing political, economic, and military competitions we face around the world.
+China and Russia challenge American power, influence, and interests, attempting to erode American security and prosperity."
+104 And: "China and Russia want to shape a world antithetical to U.S. values and interests."
 105 Likewise, the Pentagon's National Defense Report makes clear what the number one priority for the U.S. is: "Long-term strategic competitions with China and Russia are the principal priorities for the Department, and require both increased and sustained investment, because of the magnitude of the threats they pose to U.S. security and prosperity today, and the potential for those threats to increase in the future."
 106 It accuses its rivals: "China and Russia are now undermining the international order from within the system by exploiting its benefits while simultaneously undercutting its principles and 'rules of the road."
 107 Consistent with our view of the world political situation as one which is marked by acceleration of inter-imperialist rivalry, the U.S. Defense Secretary warns of increased "global volatility and uncertainty, with great power competition between nations a reality once again."
 108 Another example of the growing aggressiveness of U.S. imperialism is the new Nuclear Posture Review.
 It expands the circumstances in which the US might use its nuclear arsenal, to include a response to a non-nuclear attack that caused mass casualties, or was aimed at critical infrastructure or nuclear command and control sites.
 109